 This leaking of carbon monoxide auto defect in the 2012-2017 Ford Explorers usually occurs when the vehicle’s engine is running and the air conditioning is in circulation mode.

-It has also been reported when the vehicle is driving and while stopped or parked with the engine in idle or running in park.
+It has also been reported when the vehicle is driving and while stopped or parked with the engine idle or running in the park.

 One of the most dangerous aspects of carbon monoxide is the fact you can not smell it.
-It is a poisonous and deadly gas that can saturate the air inside cars, houses, buildings and basically anywhere, and you would have no clue that you are slowly being poisoned.
+It is a poisonous and deadly gas that can saturate the air inside cars, houses, buildings, and anywhere, and you would have no clue that you are slowly being poisoned.